 Baby and BABY DRIVER

-Writer-director Edgar Wright based BABY DRIVER on an idea he had been thinking about for years (and had previously explored in music video form — see below).
+With similarities to DRIVE and TAXI DRIVER, writer-director Edgar Wright based BABY DRIVER on an idea he had been thinking about for years (and had previously explored in music video form — see below).
 While Wright co-wrote his previous films (SHAUN OF THE DEAD, HOT FUZZ, THE WORLD’S END and SCOTT PILGRIM VS THE WORLD) this is his first solo screenplay credit.

 Following a much buzzed-about screening at SxSW, Sony had so much confidence in the film that they bumped its release date up by two months.
 As a medium-budgeted, original music-driven action film, BABY DRIVER was a summer counter-programming hit with critics and audiences.